Kingdom of Judah: Relations with the Kingdom of Israel

 In his 36th year, Asa was confronted by Baasha of Israel, who built a fortress at Ramah on the border, less than ten miles from Jerusalem.
-The capital became under pressure, and the military situation was precarious.
+The capital came under pressure, and the military situation was precarious.
 Asa took gold and silver from the Temple and sent them to Ben-Hadad I, the king of Aram-Damascus, in exchange for the Damascene king cancelling his peace treaty with Baasha.
 Ben-Hadad attacked Ijon, Dan and many important cities of the tribe of Naphtali, and Baasha was forced to withdraw from Ramah.
 Asa tore down the unfinished fortress and used its raw materials to fortify Geba and Mizpah in Benjamin on his side of the border.

-Asa's successor, Jehoshaphat, changed the policy towards Israel and instead pursued alliances and co-operation with the northern kingdom.
+Asa's successor, Jehoshaphat, changed the policy towards Israel and instead pursued alliances and cooperation with it.
 The alliance with Ahab was based on marriage.
-The alliance led to disaster for the kingdom with the Battle of Ramoth-Gilead.
-He then entered into an alliance with Ahaziah of Israel for the purpose of carrying on maritime commerce with Ophir.
-However, the fleet that was then equipped at Ezion-Geber was immediately wrecked.
-A new fleet was fitted out without the co-operation of the king of Israel.
+The alliance led to disaster for the kingdom with the Battle of Ramoth-Gilead according to 1 Kings 22.
+He then allied with Ahaziah of Israel to carry on maritime commerce with Ophir.
+However, the fleet equipped at Ezion-Geber was immediately wrecked.
+A new fleet was fitted out without the cooperation of the king of Israel.
 Although it was successful, the trade was not prosecuted.
 He joined Jehoram of Israel in a war against the Moabites, who were under tribute to Israel.
 This war was successful, and the Moabites were subdued.
-However, on seeing Mesha's act of offering his own son in a human sacrifice on the walls of Kir-haresheth filled Jehoshaphat with horror, and he withdrew and returned to his own land.
+However, on seeing Mesha's act of offering his son in a human sacrifice on the walls of Kir of Moab (now al-Karak) filled Jehoshaphat with horror, he withdrew and returned to his land.

 Jehoshaphat's successor, Jehoram of Judah, formed an alliance with Israel by marrying Athaliah, the daughter of Ahab.
 Despite the alliance with the stronger northern kingdom, Jehoram's rule of Judah was shaky.
 Edom revolted, and he was forced to acknowledge its independence.
-A raid by Philistines, Arabs and Ethiopians looted the king's house and carried off all of his family except for his youngest son, Ahaziah of Judah.
+A raid by Philistines and Arabs or perhaps South Arabians looted the king's house and carried off all of his family except for his youngest son, Ahaziah of Judah.